 The J. M. Smucker Company gets its bread and butter from more than just making and marketing jelly.
-The company's known for manufacturing its namesake Smucker's fruit spread and for selling the Jif peanut butter brand.
-But Smucker has expanded its products portfolio to include Folgers, the #1-coffee brand in the US, as well as market leaders in espresso (Café Bustelo) and premium java (Dunkin' Donuts, licensed).
-Other top-shelf lines are Hungry Jack and Pillsbury baking mixes and frostings, Eagle and Carnation canned milk, and Crisco shortening and oils, among others.
+The company, known for manufacturing its namesake Smucker's fruit spread and for selling the Jif peanut butter brand, has expanded its product portfolio to include Folgers, the #1-coffee brand in the US, as well as market leaders in espresso (Café Bustelo) and premium java (Dunkin' Donuts, licensed).
+Other top-shelf lines are Hungry Jack and Pillsbury baking mixes and frostings, Eagle canned milk, and Crisco shortening and oils, among others.
 Smucker's brands are sold to consumers through retail outlets in the US and Canada, with some products exported.

 Sales and Marketing

 Products are sold through direct sales and brokers to a broad range of retailers.
-Wal-Mart has accounted for about 26% of the company's sales during fiscal years 2013, 2012, and 2011.
-Indeed, the company's top 10 customers generated some 63% of Smucker's revenue in fiscal 2013.
+Wal-Mart and subsidiaries account for more than a quarter of sales.
+Indeed, the company's top 10 customers generate some 60% of Smucker's revenue.
 The company's International, Foodservice, and Natural Foods business distributes Smucker's products through retailers and food service suppliers and operators both domestically and internationally.

-Smucker's operates in the US, where it generates 91% of its revenue, through nearly 20 locations.
+Smucker operates in the US, where it generates more than 90% of its revenue.
 It has an international presence, as well, through its extended reach into Canada, Mexico, and China.
 The company has established a small customer base along with some manufacturing facilities in Canada, and a limited export market.

 It's also consolidating plants nationwide and trading jelly production for peanut production at another facility as part of a restructuring initiative.
-Through 2013, the initiative delivered almost two-thirds of the $70 million in annual savings originally estimated.
+Through 2014, the initiative delivered nearly 75% of the $70 million in annual savings originally estimated.
 Smucker is working to realize the remainder of the savings by the end of 2015.

 Mergers and Acquisitions